kyhokie/data_1_project/README.md

 <br>
 Feature 2: Use built-in Pandas or Numpy functions to clean the data.<br>
 There are multiple cleanings of the data...<br>
-FIRST Cleaning: Scrubbing of data to only show when vehicle state is 'online'<br>
+-FIRST Cleaning: Scrubbing of data to only show when vehicle state is 'online'<br>
-SECOND Cleaning: Scrub to show when - Vehicle state is "Online"; Time to Full Charge == number; AND, Charger Actual Current == number <br>
+-SECOND Cleaning: Scrub to show when - Vehicle state is "Online"; Time to Full Charge == number; AND, Charger Actual Current == number <br>
-THIRD Cleaning: We still have a lot of data.
+-THIRD Cleaning: We still have a lot of data.
 Use of dropna() to clear rows with null/NaN values to give us a nice workable dataset.
 This dataset was saved as the variable 'clean_Tesla'.<br>
 <br>
 Feature 3: Analyze your data (five required)<br>
--ONE: <len()> to detail number of occurrences
+-ONE: <len()> to detail number of occurrences<br>
 -TWO: <statistics.mode> to find the most common State of Charge Limit in the month of September<br>
 -THREE: <np.sum> to total the column "charge_miles_added_rated"<br>
 -FOUR: <np.median> we see the median mileage added per charge<br>